 Previously, Dr. Rabil served as the chief of emergency for the Red Cross in Beirut, Lebanon, taught at Suffolk University, and was the project manager of the U.S. State Department funded-Iraq Research and Documentation Project.

 Dr. Rabil’s frequent speaking engagements include appearances at major universities such as Harvard University, Johns Hopkins, Brandeis, Case Western Reserve, and the John F. Kennedy Special Warfare Center and School.
 He participates in roundtable discussions and forums sponsored by the U.S. Government, including the U.S. Army and National Intelligence Council.
 He appears on media outlets such as ABC, CBS, BBC, FOX, MSNBC and C-SPAN.
-He is an associate professor of political science at Florida Atlantic University and the Lifelong Learning Society Distinguished Professor of Current Events, 2012-2013.
+He is a professor of political science at Florida Atlantic University and the Lifelong Learning Society Distinguished Professor of Current Events, 2012-2013.
 In May 2012, Dr. Rabil was conferred with an honorary Ph.D. in humanities from the Massachusetts College of Liberal Arts.